Skip to recipe results

 9

 Launch & Bake: Transfer to a floured peel, shake to ensure it slides, then launch onto hot Pizza Stone.
 Bake for 6-9 minutes until crust is golden and cheese is bubbly.Use semolina on the peel for easier sliding.
+For extra cheese browning and to ensure the toppings are fully cooked, try switching to broil for some portion of the bake.

 Affiliate product links